John Cleese on Creativity – Video

-In this video, John Cleese — who, as part of Monty Python, is one of the 20th century’s most innovative, creative people — speaks for about 35 minutes about creativity.
+In a 35-minute video, John Cleese – who, as part of Monty Python, has been one of the 20th century’s most innovative, creative people – spoke about minutes about creativity.

-This is a somewhat older video, but Cleese makes some very good points.
-Sure, he’s a little silly, excessively political and downright pompous at times.
+I’m glad I’d taken notes.
+Cleese made some very good points.
+Sure, he’s been a little silly, excessively political, and downright pompous at times.
 However, I like it when he says things like:

 Creativity is not a talent.
 It is not a talent.
 It is a way of operating.